Cantera/cantera/doc/sphinx/yaml/reactions.rst

 as:

 ``high-P-rate-constant``
-    An :ref:`sec-yaml-arrhenius` expression for the high-pressure limit
+    An :ref:`sec-yaml-Arrhenius-rate` expression for the high-pressure limit

 ``low-P-rate-constant``
-    An :ref:`sec-yaml-arrhenius` expression for the low-pressure limit
+    An :ref:`sec-yaml-Arrhenius-rate` expression for the low-pressure limit

 ``Troe``
     Parameters for the